-The course proposes to provide training in motor disability testing and related areas to evaluate and communicate the effectiveness of treatment to professionals in the healthcare system.
+The course provides training in valid standardised and reliable motor disability testing for healthcare professionals to aid evaluation and communication of the effectiveness of treatment.
 It consists of standardised and validated measures to be used before and after treatment.
 The objective is to encourage transparency in the communication of the effects of treatment in patients with motor disability.
 The course has a total student workload of 90 hours and is divided into 10 units.

-Entry Requirements: The course is open to physiotherapists, doctors, bioengineers and nurses and to other healthcare personnel who hold such other qualifications as may be approved by Medical Faculty.
+Entry Requirements: The course is open to physiotherapists, doctors, bioengineers and nurses and to other healthcare personnel who hold such other qualifications as may be approved by the Medical Faculty.